piet-de-leeuw/JavaScript-Projects/README.md

 ### TicTacToe
 In this project we created a simple TicTacToe game, thats playable in the browser.
 We used JavaScript HTML and CSS.

+### Calculator
+In this project we created a basic calculator, thats usable in the browser.
+We used JavaScript HTML and CSS.